Skip to main content

 The park Tempelhofer Feld in Berlin

-When: December and January from 7.30am, February, October and November from 7am, March to August from 6am, September from 6.30 am until sunset
+When: December and January from 7.30 am, February, October and November from 7 am, March to August from 6 am, September from 6.30 am, each day until sunset

-Entrances: Tempelhofer Damm, Paradestraße, Columbiadamm, Herrfurthstraße and 5 other entrances on Oderstraße
+Entrances: Tempelhofer Damm, Paradestraße, Columbiadamm, Herrfurthstraße and 5 further entrances on Oderstraße

 Tempelhofer Feld

-Tip 3: Raise a glass at the Möwe im Felsenkeller
+Tip 3: Have a drink at the Möwe in the Felsenkeller

 Beer